poorlyordered/excellentevolution/cline_docs/techContext.md

 - TypeScript for strict typing in React 19 components
 - Vercel AI SDK (`streamText` with `xai` provider) for AI chat and plan refinement via API routes
 - Vercel AI SDK (`useChat` hook) for managing chat state in the frontend
-- Clerk UserButton for user profile/account management
+- NextAuth.js session for user profile/account management
 - Tailwind CSS for rapid, responsive styling with Shadcn UI
 - **Testing:** Playwright for integration and end-to-end testing.